jpmairinque/ark.django2/README.md

 ## Executando o _front-end // Running the front-end_ 💿📱

-- Primeiramente, instale as dependências do projeto _// Install all the dependencies_
+- Primeiramente, instale todas as dependências do projeto _// Install all the dependencies_

 ```
 npm install || yarn install